S00085/cxp/4.proposed_solution_architecture/README.md

 2. Customer events are then transferred from Solace to the Azure Event Hub.
 3. Large-scale updates to customer profiles are managed in batches using Azure Data Factory and integrated into the Customer 360 Database.
 4. Operational events, such as Flight Movements, are directly monitored by the Customer 360 Service.
-5. Events that require stream processing, like security screening delays, are processed and channeled through Azure Stream Analytics.
+5. Events that require stream processing, x number of repeated flight search attempts in last y hours from booking engine by customer to provide insights to call center agents through Azure Stream Analytics.
-6. Events that need both batch stream processing and machine learning analysis are processed and relayed via Azure Databricks.
+6. Events that need complex analytics and machine learning on larger datasets are processed and relayed via Azure Databricks.
 7. Customer profile synchronization, including merging and deduplication from the EDP (Enterprise Data Platform), is performed using Azure Databricks.
 8. The Customer 360 Profile and Preferences API is made accessible to external systems, such as in-flight systems, via an API gateway.
 9. Batch requirements for Customer 360 Profiles and Preferences, like sharing anonymized customer data with partners, are handled by Azure Data Factory.